 Partial knee replacement surgery is suitable in patients who only have damage from arthritis in part of the affected knee joint.
 This type of knee replacement surgery preserves the healthy portions of the knee, allowing for greater range of motion and function following surgery.

 During partial knee replacement surgery, the damaged portion of the knee joint will be resurfaced and replaced with synthetic components.
-Since partial knee replacement surgery is performed using smaller incisions than with a full knee replacement, patients experience less downtime and may return to their daily activities much sooner than with a full replacement surgery.
+Since our partial knee replacement in Los Angeles is performed using smaller incisions than with a full knee replacement, patients experience less downtime and may return to their daily activities much sooner than with a full replacement surgery.

 Additionally, since more natural parts of the knee are kept during partial knee replacement surgery, patients report a more organic feeling of motion in the knee joint post-surgery than those who have received a full knee replacement.

 With traditional knee replacement surgery, most patients are able to resume driving within 4-6 weeks of surgery.
 This is largely dependent upon the return of your reflexes which will enable braking and driving motions, as well as your ability to sit in a car seat for extended periods of time.

 With partial knee replacement surgery, you are encouraged to begin moving the knee joint the same day surgery is performed.
 Complete function and range of motion in the knee should return much more rapidly than with patients who receive full replacement surgery, and you should be able to resume use of the knee with less pain than those who experience a full knee replacement.